-THE ESTIMATED VALUE OF THE NOTES WILL BE LOWER THAN THE ORIGINAL ISSUE PRICE (PRICE TO PUBLIC) OF THE NOTES -
+• JPMS'S ESTIMATED VALUE OF THE CDs IS LOWER THAN THE ORIGINAL ISSUE PRICE (PRICE TO PUBLIC) OF THE CDs

-The estimated value of the notes is only an estimate determined by reference to several factors.
-The original issue price of the notes will exceed the estimated value of the notes because costs associated with selling, structuring and hedging the notes are included in the original issue price of the notes.
-These costs include the selling commissions, the projected profits, if any, that our affiliates expect to realize for assuming risks inherent in hedging our obligations under the notes and the estimated cost of hedging our obligations under the notes.
-See "The Estimated Value of the Notes" in this pricing supplement.
+JPMS's estimated value is only an estimate using several factors.
+The original issue price of the CDs exceeds JPMS's estimated value because costs associated with selling, structuring and hedging the CDs are included in the original issue price of the CDs.
+These costs include the selling commissions, the projected profits, if any, that our affiliates expect to realize for assuming risks inherent in hedging our obligations under the CDs and the estimated cost of hedging our obligations under the CDs.
+See "JPMS's Estimated Value of the CDs" in this disclosure supplement.

-THE ESTIMATED VALUE OF THE NOTES DOES NOT REPRESENT FUTURE VALUES OF THE NOTES AND MAY DIFFER FROM OTHERS' ESTIMATES -

-See "The Estimated Value of the Notes" in this pricing supplement.

-• THE ESTIMATED VALUE OF THE NOTES IS DERIVED BY REFERENCE TO AN INTERNAL FUNDING RATE -
+- JPMS'S ESTIMATED VALUE DOES NOT REPRESENT FUTURE VALUES OF THE CDs AND MAY DIFFER FROM OTHERS' ESTIMATES - - See "JPMS's Estimated Value of the CDs" in this disclosure supplement. - JPMS'S ESTIMATED VALUE IS DERIVED BY REFERENCE TO AN INTERNAL FUNDING RATE -

-The internal funding rate used in the determination of the estimated value of the notes may differ from the market-implied funding rate for vanilla fixed income instruments of a similar maturity issued by JPMorgan Chase & Co. or its affiliates.
-Any difference may be based on, among other things, our and our affiliates' view of the funding value of the notes as well as the higher issuance, operational and ongoing liability management costs of the notes in comparison to those costs for the conventional fixed income instruments of JPMorgan Chase & Co.
-This internal funding rate is based on certain market inputs and assumptions, which may prove to be incorrect, and is intended to approximate the prevailing market replacement funding rate for the notes.
-The use of an internal funding rate and any potential changes to that rate may have an adverse effect on the terms of the notes and any secondary market prices of the notes.
-See "The Estimated Value of the Notes" in this pricing supplement.
+The internal funding rate used in the determination of JPMS's estimated value may differ from the market-implied funding rate for vanilla fixed income instruments of a similar maturity issued by us or our affiliates.
+Any difference may be based on, among other things, our view of the funding value of the CDs as well as the issuance, operational and ongoing liability management costs of the CDs.
+This internal funding rate is based on certain market inputs and assumptions, which may prove to be incorrect, and is intended to approximate the prevailing market replacement funding rate for the CDs.
+Our use of an internal funding rate and any potential changes to that rate may have an adverse effect on the terms of the CDs and any secondary market prices of the CDs.
+See "JPMS's Estimated Value of the CDs" in this disclosure supplement.

-THE VALUE OF THE NOTES AS PUBLISHED BY JPMS (AND WHICH MAY BE REFLECTED ON CUSTOMER ACCOUNT STATEMENTS) MAY BE HIGHER THAN THE THEN-CURRENT ESTIMATED VALUE OF THE NOTES FOR A LIMITED TIME PERIOD -
+THE VALUE OF THE CDs AS PUBLISHED BY JPMS (AND WHICH MAY BE REFLECTED ON CUSTOMER ACCOUNT STATEMENTS) MAY BE HIGHER THAN JPMS'S THEN-CURRENT ESTIMATED VALUE OF THE CDs FOR A LIMITED TIME PERIOD -